isofit/isofit/examples/py-hypertrace/README.md

 # Hypertrace

+Hypertrace is a wrapper around Isofit that links forward and inverse modeling.
-Objective: Starting from known surface reflectance and atmospheric conditions, simulate top-of-atmosphere radiance and then perform atmospheric correction to estimate surface reflectance from this simulated radiance.
+Starting from known surface reflectance and atmospheric conditions, simulate top-of-atmosphere radiance and then perform atmospheric correction to estimate surface reflectance from this simulated radiance.

 ## Lightning introduction